plan44/vdcd/README.md

 ### To try it out

-- plan44.ch provides a RaspberryPi image named P44-DSB-X which contains a complete Raspian/Minibian ready to run first experiments with virtual devices (for example driving GPIO pins of the Raspberry).
-You can download it from [plan44.ch/downloads/p44-dsb-x-diy.zip](https://plan44.ch/downloads/p44-dsb-x-diy.zip), copy it to a >=1GB SD Card and use it with a RPi B, B+ or 2.
+- plan44.ch provides a RaspberryPi image named P44-DSB-X which contains a complete OpenWrt ready to run first experiments with virtual devices (for example driving GPIO pins of the Raspberry).
+You can download it from [https://plan44.ch/automation/p44-dsb-x.php](https://plan44.ch/automation/p44-dsb-x.php), copy it to a SD Card and use it with a RPi B, B+ or 2.

 ### To build it or use the external devices API